widesky/node-bacstack/README.md

 ### Features

 The BACnet® standard defines a wide variety of services as part of the specification.
-While node-bacnet tries to be as complete as possible, following services are already supported at this point in time:
+While node-bacstack tries to be as complete as possible, following services are already supported at this point in time:

 | Service                        | Execute                                                                                | Handle                                                                        |